mui/material-ui/docs/data/base/components/menu/menu.md

 The following demo shows an example of a Dropdown Menu with Items grouped under non-interactive headers, along with helper text that displays the **Current zoom level**:

 {{"demo": "WrappedMenuItems.js"}}

+### Controlling Menu Closure

+The `useMenuItem` hook also accepts a `disableCloseOnClick` prop.
+When this prop is set to `true`, clicking on the menu item does not cause the menu to close.